An exploratory run down the Roaring River

 After retrieving Gabe's paddle from a downstream rootwad we continued with more class 3-4 drops and gardens.
 Almost everything was boat scoutable and there were no other mandatory log portages though some of the wood demanded some extra attention.

 Best exploratory run I've done in a long time.
-Super pretty wilderness area (salmon-huckleberry wilderness) with great class 4 creeking.
-We all noted that for a creek of its size its geology was such that it formed some pretty impressive keeper holes.
-Most similar to wiley creek/blue river though quite a bit better I think.
+Super pretty wilderness area ( Salmon-Huckleberry wilderness ) with great class four creeking.
+We all noted that for a creek of its size the geology was such that it formed some pretty impressive keeper holes.
+Most similar to Wiley creek/Blue river though quite a bit better I think.